HaxeFoundation/hxnodejs/HOWTO.md

 ### Multiple inheritance

-TODO (describe how to deal with multiple inheritance using interfaces, as we do with IReadable/IWritable streams).
+TODO (describe how to deal with multiple inheritance using interfaces, as we do with IReadable/IWritable streams, mention `@:remove` metadata for interfaces).

 ### Object structures